ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for Android/Navigation Animation.md

 ## Protocol and customized

-**Beagle's pattern protocol** for customization is to use a native Android tool, to make fragment transition to customize your animation.
+**Beagle's default protocol** for customization is to use a native Android tool, to make fragment transition to customize your animation.

 {{% alert color="info" %}}
 For more information on how this process works, [**check out the Android's section**  **setCustomAnimations**.](https://developer.android.com/reference/android/app/FragmentTransaction#setCustomAnimations%28int,%20int,%20int,%20int%29)
 {{% /alert %}}

-The other way to customize an animation it is the transition through the [**BeagleActivity**](/docs/get-started/creating-a-project-from-scratch/) class implementation, which Beagle uses the _**getFragmentTransitionAnimation\(\)**_ method.
+The other way to customize an animation is the transition through the [**BeagleActivity**](/docs/get-started/creating-a-project-from-scratch/) class implementation, which Beagle uses the _**getFragmentTransitionAnimation\(\)**_ method.

-In case this method it isn't implemented and customized, the transitions will follow the Beagle's animation pattern.
+In case this method isn't implemented and customized, the transitions will follow the Beagle's default animation.
 The code below shows the [**BeagleActivity**](/docs/get-started/creating-a-project-from-scratch/) method, that can be overwritten this way:

 ```kotlin
 open fun getFragmentTransitionAnimation() = FragmentTransitionAnimation(